-- Summary of Problems (Figure 3-2 on page 40) - ◆ Summary of Naming Guidelines (Figure 3-3 on page 41) - ◆ Summary of Call Graph Data (Figure 3-4 on page 42) - ◆ Summary of Counts (Figure 3-5 on page 42) - Review Settings (Figure 3-6 on page 43) - Project List (Figure 3-7 on page 45)
+- ◆ Summary of Problems (Figure 3-2 on page 42) - Summary of Naming Guidelines (Figure 3-3 on page 43) - ◆ Summary of Call Graph Data (Figure 3-4 on page 44) - ◆ Summary of Counts (Figure 3-5 on page 44) - Review Settings (Figure 3-6 on page 45) - Project List (Figure 3-7 on page 47)

 Some contents on the Summary pane are dynamic.
-As items on the Problems or Naming results panes are marked as Fixed, the corresponding sections on the Summary pane will dynamically reflect the update.
-If the review was performed with some exceptions, such as bypassing compile errors or a build requirement, the Summary pane will reflect that message in the header section.
+As items on the Problems or Naming results panes are marked as Fixed, the corresponding sections on the Summary pane dynamically reflect the update.
+If the review included some exceptions, such as bypassing compile errors or a build requirement, the Summary pane reflects that message in the header section.